Jershred/1D-Finite-Difference/README.md

 ## Project
 ### Introduction
-The aim of this project is to study the human impact on animal population dynamics.
-To model these dynamics, the Lokta-Volterra differential equation system is used in its most general form.
+The aim of this project is to solve the 1D heat equation numerically using finite differences and then to compare the results with the analytical solution obtained by separation of variables (also known as the Fourier method).

+In order to do that, we will solve the heat equation using different numerical schemes: the explicit and implicit schemes, 2 first-order methods in time and the Crank-Nicholson scheme, a second-order method in time.